erikt/MiamiStateMachine/README.md

 The state machine can tell how to get from one state to another with the fewest events:

 ```
-let path = stateMachine?.shortestPath(from: .s1, to: .s3)
+let path = stateMachine.shortestPath(from: .s1, to: .s3)

 // [s1 --(e3)--> s3]
 ```